yashrb24/popl-project/README.md

 ### Overview

 This Rust code provides a basic implementation of a singly linked list.
 The linked list consists of nodes, each containing an integer value (`i32`) and a pointer to the next node in the list.
-The implementation includes methods for creating a new node, initializing a linked list, appending nodes to the end of the list, and printing the elements of the list.
+The implementation includes methods for creating a new node, initializing a linked list, appending nodes to the end of the list, and printing the list elements.

 ### Code Structure